Guidance For Club Secretaries

 Before A Match

-By the Tuesday evening before a HOME fixture, Telephone and confirm the game with the opposing team’s Secretary and the Match Referee.
-Please also discuss with the opposing club secretary your teams colours to avoid a clash being aware that the HOME team is responsible to change kits if necessary.
+By the Tuesday evening before a HOME fixture, the Home Club Secretary must telephone and confirm the game with the opposing team’s Secretary and the Match Referee including time of kick off, advice as to location & access to the ground.
+Please also discuss with the opposing club secretary your team’s colours to avoid a colour clash occurring being aware that the HOME team is responsible to change kits if necessary.
 It is recommended that the full club colours (shirts, shorts & socks) for both teams in a game are shared with the referee so that he/she can confirm whether there is any colour clash & which elements of the kit need to be changed.

 Ensure the Referee is given the BLUE copy of the team-sheet before kick-off and is paid his fee promptly once the game has finished and is not left waiting around for it.

 Both teams must email the result, goalscorers & match summary to the Press Officer firstname.lastname@example.org by 3pm on the day of the match.

 If playing in a COUNTY CUP FIXTURE teams playing HOME or AWAY the team secretary is responsible for phoning in the result and goalscorers to the Press Officer (Note: winning team secretary must also contact the relevant Essex FA group officer with their result.

 All Cup matches to be decided on the day of the match, If the scores are level at the end of normal time then a extra time of 15 minutes each way shall be played. if at the end of extra time the scores are still level then the tie shall be decided by penalties.